zainabaltahoo/website/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Profession of Information Systems
+role: Assistant Professor of Information Systems

 # Organizations/Affiliations to show in About widget
 organizations: